mlouis9/xs-interface/docs/html/_sources/Manual/input_cards.rst.txt

 and, the time/burnup  values are provided in the following lines.
 	- The values can be provided in a single or multiple lines.
-	- Values must be given in ascending order.
+	- Values must be given in **ascending order**.

 **Notes:**
-	*	At least one time/burnup value must be provided.
+	*	At least one time/burnup value must be provided if the card is defined.

 **Examples**: